.

 What do you find rewarding or fulfilling about your Assistant Dean position?

 Working with the students is my favorite part!
-Whether that’s planning meetings, working Welcome Week together, or in 1:1 meetings listening to students’ needs or concerns.
+Whether that’s planning meetings, working on Welcome Week together, or in 1:1 meetings, listening to students’ needs or concerns.

 I also love strategic planning and sort of taking something new, complex, and working it like a puzzle to make it understandable and accessible for everyone included.
 I’m working with a team of staff on something like this with Campus Responder.